10up/safe-redirect-manager/.github/hookdoc-tmpl/README.md

-# Welcome to the Safe Redirect Manager Plugin Hook Documentation
+# Safe Redirect Manager Developer Documentation

 This resource is generated documentation on actions and filters found in the Safe Redirect Manager plugin.
 Use the sidebar to browse and navigate.